rainymoon911/shibboleth-for-edx/installation/idp.md

 3.3 configure ldap for authentication

-firetly use the /ldap/test_ldap.py to ensure the ldap work corectly
+firstly use the /ldap/test_ldap.py to ensure the ldap work corectly

 	vi handler.xml
 	//add the following code